Near Field Communication (NFC)

 You can handle HCE (host-based card emulation) events and transactions taking place using the NFCAdapter interface (in mobile and wearable applications).
 HCE is an on-device technology that permits a phone to perform card emulation on an NFC-enabled device without relying on access to a secure element.
 The transaction data is routed to the host application directly, instead of routing to a secure element.
 The Tizen application can detect the transaction and can take part in it.

-To detect NFC HCE events and manage AID (Application ID):
+To detect NFC HCE events and manage AID (Application ID), follow these steps:

 1. Specify an AID value for receiving HCE transaction events: